XaviGonzalezMur/demo-voting-service/README.md

-# demo-voting-service
+# demo-microservices
-Microservice that handles voting on different programming languages, persisting the information in a database.
-This application must be SpringBootbased and packed inside a Docker container.
+Contains microservices that handle voting on different programming languages and then persisting the information in a database.
+These applications are SpringBoot-based and packed inside a Docker container.